Wonderland Trail Sign

 Wonderland Trail Path

-I love a good, hard, sweaty hike, but being able to sneak off into nature for an hour or two without having a full-day schedule is amazing!
-I’m a sucker for beautiful trails in Acadia National Park!
-I keep discovering gems that get me to go back and explore more of the surrounding areas.
+I love a good, hard, sweaty hike, but being able to sneak off into nature for an hour or two without having a full-day schedule is amazing.
+I’m a sucker for beautiful trails in Acadia National Park, and the rocky shoreline here keeps me coming back.

 Wonderland Trail at a Glance